top of page

 • Token Store: Reference the token object store (token_os).

-Step 4: create a flow in which add a listener & Add path as /creatClient
+Step 4: create a flow in which you add a listener & add a path as /creatClient

-And add create client connector with following details:
+And add a create client connector with the following details:

 • name = Create client